 If you aim for performance, then the 7200 RPM Hard Drive Disk is a no-brainer.
 However, if storing files is what you are after, the 5400 RPM one will work better since it will last for more years before you start experiencing system failures.

 NVMe vs SATA SSD, which type is faster?

 NVMe SSDs are about 6 times faster than SATA SSDs.
 The former can achieve speeds of up to 3.5GB per second while the latter is limited by the SATA 3 interface and can only read – write up to 600MB per second.

-In the image below, you can see the difference between HDD and both SSD types in terms of performance.
-In a previous article, I also mentioned the basic differences between having a 256GB SSD over a 1TB HDD.
+In the image below from CgDirector, you can see the difference between both SSD types in terms of performance.

 - You might find the difference in speed insignificant unless you regularly transfer more than 1 GB of data.